 It’s easy to disable your hibernation file and free up that space on your hard drive.
 Follow these steps:

 - Type Command Prompt into the search bar on your Start menu.

-- When the Command Prompt app pops up, choose Run as Administrator.
+- When the Command Prompt app pops up, right click, and choose Run as Administrator.

-- Type powercfg -h off and hit Enter.
+- Type powercfg -h off into the command line and hit Enter.

 This will immediately remove hiberfil.sys and give you access to that hard drive space once again.
 If you ever want to enable hibernation mode again, you can follow steps 1 and 2 and type powercfg -h on instead.

 You can delete hiberfil.sys safely without any adverse effects to your computer, but there’s also no reason to do it unless you need that hard drive space for other programs.
 If you decide to get rid of it, you’ll want to be careful to avoid the mistakes that could damage your system or cause extreme inconvenience.

 Back Up Your Data